7 Steps of a Complete Malware Incident Response Plan

 Some forms of malware, like the dissolvable, asymptomatic malware we mentioned earlier, are sophisticated and even harder to detect.
 If this type of infection occurs, the malware may have already removed itself from the device, but you will still need to remediate the exposed user and applications.

-Oftentimes, this would be where SOC teams would conclude their actions for tickets related to malware infections.
-However, Post-Infection Remediation provides a framework of additional steps to existing incident response security protocols, designed to negate opportunities for ransomware and other critical threats by resetting the application credentials and invalidating session cookies siphoned by infostealer malware.
+However, Post-Infection Remediation provides a framework of additional steps to existing malware incident response security protocols, designed to negate opportunities for ransomware and other critical threats by resetting the application credentials and invalidating session cookies siphoned by infostealer malware.

-Reset Passwords and Usernames for Affected Applications
+Step 5: Reset Passwords and Usernames for Affected Applications

 If possible for high-profile users, consider the laborious effort to change compromised employee SSO usernames to reduce the impact of a potential password familiar to the threat actor from being reused by that employee in the future.

-Invalidate Sessions
+Step 6: Invalidate Web Sessions

 In addition to stealing credentials, infostealer malware also siphons device and web session cookies, potentially leaving the victim’s accounts vulnerable to session hijacking through device impersonation.
 Changing the application password does not guarantee active user sessions or trusted device tokens will be invalidated.
 It may be necessary to contact the third-party cloud service provider and request that the compromised user sessions be invalidated.

-Review the Integrity of Impacted Applications
+Step 7: Review the Integrity of Impacted Applications

 Starting with the list of impacted applications outlined in steps 5 and 6, review all activity and access logs for the associated users within these applications.
 Confirm all detected activity is coming from expected IP address ranges and geographies, and all behavior fits the expected profile of the user.